ButternCream/Spotty/README.md

 ### Commands :exclamation:
 ```
+!help - As you'd expect
 !track <playlist-id or url> - Will post new songs added to the playlist in the discord channel you use this command in (see image above)
-!tracking - List the names of what the current channel is tracking
+!tracking - List the names and ids of what the current channel is tracking
-!me - print out database entries associated with your discord id (master_id in config.py) (debugging purposes)
 !stop <id> - Stop the current channel from tracking anything or a specific playlist if the id from !tracking is specified
-!stopall - Removes ALL of your tracking entries in the database
+!purgeme - Removes ALL of your tracking entries in the database
 !link <id> - Get the link of a playlist you are tracking.
 Get id from !tracking
 ```